mryab/efficient-dl-systems/week09_compression/homework/README.md

 ## Task 1: knowledge distillation for image classification (6 points)
-0. Finetune ResNet101 on CIFAR101 (**0 points**)
+0. Finetune ResNet101 on CIFAR10 (**0 points**)
-Then take untrained ResNet101 model, remove layer3 block out of it and implement 3 training setups:
+Then take untrained ResNet101 model, remove layer3 (except one conv block that creates correct number of channels for the 4-th layer) block out of it and implement 3 training setups:
 1. Train the model on data only (**1 point**)
 2. Train the model on data and add soft cross-entropy between the student (truncated ResNet101) and the teacher (finetuned full ResNet101) (**2 points**)
 3. Train the model as in the 2nd subtask but also add MSE loss between corresponding layer1, layer2 and layer 4 features between the student and the teacher (**3 points**)